Losing a spouse is a trauma no matter what your age, but seniors can suffer the loss in a debilitating way.

 Find an Activity You Like and Join a Class

 If you love to dance, for instance, joining a social dance class is a great way to meet a like-minded person.
 Any group activity where people have similar goals also helps with “ice breaker” conversation that eases the awkwardness.
 Check out a senior center or community center to find fun group activities in your area.

 Start a Meditation Class or a Bible Study Group

 Starting a group activity, especially one that emphasizes spirituality and mindfulness, can help your healing process.
 It can also bring you together with people who struggle with challenges in their life.

 What’s more, people consider religion more important as they age—roughly 65% of people over 65 years of age consider religion very important in their life, versus 50% of people ages 30 to 49, says the Pew Research Center.
-Spirituality is also linked to lower rates of health problems like less heart disease and smoking, according to a Mayo Clinic report.
+Spirituality is also linked to lower rates of health problems like heart disease and smoking, according to a Mayo Clinic report.

 Spend Time with People Who Energize You